-An opinionated framework for creating React + Redux apps
+An opinionated framework for creating React + Nodejs apps and APIs.

 Reactium follows Domain Drive Design (DDD) and aims to ease the creation of complex applications by connecting the related pieces of the software into an ever-evolving model.
 DDD focuses on three core principles:

 - Focus on the core domain and domain logic:Spend less time on the framework and more time on the features.

 - Base complex designs on models of the domain:Use the domain models to drive your features and rely on the predictability of each domain to determine velocity and efficiency.

 - Constantly collaborate with domain experts:In order to improve the application model and resolve any emerging domain-related issues, keep the core domain in mind and learn other domains as they emerge.

 - Eases Communication:With an early emphasis on establishing a common and ubiquitous language related to the domain model of the project, teams will often find communication throughout the entire development life cycle to be much easier.
 Typically, DDD will require less technical jargon when discussing aspects of the application, since the ubiquitous language established early on will likely define simpler terms to refer to those more technical aspects.

 - Improves Flexibility:Since DDD is based around modularity, nearly everything within the domain model will be based on an object and will, therefore, be quite encapsulated.
 This allows for various components, or even the entire system as a whole, to be altered and improved on a regular, continuous basis.